-To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-The learning plan for practice placement is agreed with Preceptor/Associate Preceptor / Supervisor in accordance with the practice placement learning outcomes and the guidelines for CAD completion
+To be completed by the Undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes and guidelines for the National Competence Assessment Document.

-The previous applicable experiences that I bring with me to this practice placement are arc The learning outcomes and opportunities that I hope to achieve during this practice placement are Any concerns that I have about this practice placement are Any concerns that I have about this practice placement are The relevant theoretical and practical learning that I bring to this practice placement are
+The previous applicable experiences that I bring with me to this practice placement are ...

+The learning outcomes and opportunities that I hope to achieve during this practice placement are ...

-NMBI National Competence Assessment Document - YEAR ONE Competence Assessment Interviews To be completed within the first 2 days
+The relevant theoretical and practical learning that I bring to this practice placement are...

-PRACTICE PLACEMENT: PRELIMINARY INTERVIEW (Must be completed within the first 2 days)
+PRACTICE PLACEMENT: PRELIMINARY INTERVIEW

+(Must be completed within the first 2 days)

 Name of Preceptor

 Name of Associate Preceptor

-To be completed by the nursing student Learning needs identified by Nursing Student (refer to practice placement learning outcomes)
+To be completed by the Nursing Stude Learning needs identified by the nursing soutcomes) learning

-To be completed by the Preceptor Learning plan agreed with Preceptor accordance with the practice placem r/Associate Preceptor for practice placement (in
+To be completed by the Preceptor/Ass Learning plan agreed with Preceptor/Ass accordance with the practice placement h ociate Preceptor for practice placem ent (in

-and the process process rounds outcomes,

-Orientation to practice placement

-and practice placement learning outcomes Date:
+Orientation to practice placement and Practice placement learning outcomes Date:

-Nursing Student signature Date:
+Nursing student signature Date:

 Preceptor/Associate Preceptor signature Date:

-Proposed date for mid interview
+Proposed date for mid interview I

-Proposed date for final interview
+Proposed date for the final interview